-Brea L. Perry is an Associate Professor of Sociology and an affiliated faculty of the Indiana University Network Science Institute.
+Brea L. Perry is Professor of Sociology and an affiliated faculty of the Indiana University Network Science Institute.
 She returned to Indiana University in 2014 after receiving her PhD at Indiana University in 2008, and then serving on the faculty at the University of Kentucky.
 Her research focuses on the intersections of medical sociology, biosociology, and social networks.

 Brea Perry's recent research has examined the interrelated roles of dynamic social networks, peer and family relationships, social inequality, and biological systems in disease etiology and the illness career.
 She has a strong interest in longitudinal research, dynamic social processes, and quantitative methods, especially personal social network analysis.
 Much of her work examines how and why social network structure and function evolve in response to the onset of mental illness, focusing on stigma and the activation of supportive ties.
 Her current NIH-funded projects investigate social network indicators of prescription drug seeking behavior, the role of personal social networks in neurodegeneration and older adults’ cognitive decline, and the coevolution of recent Mexican immigrants’ social networks and oral health attitudes, behaviors, and outcomes.

 Brea Perry has published her research in journals such as American Journal of Sociology, American Sociological Review, Journal of Health and Social Behavior, and Social Science and Medicine.
 She is currently on the editorial board of Journal of Health and Social Behavior, and is the series editor of Advances in Medical Sociology.
 When she is not being a professor, Brea enjoys spending time with her family, hiking, playing and coaching soccer, and singing karaoke.